 The Board of Directors examined and approved a model to monitor and manage the risks which are liable to prejudice the achievement of Pirelli's strategic objectives, also in line with international best practices.1

-The integrated risk governance model was introduced, and three risk macro families were considered which guide the risk management objectives, the control model and the governance bodies, as outlined below:
+The Pirelli integrated risk governance model takes in to account three macro risk families that guide the risk management objectives, the control model and the governance bodies, as outlined below:

-The Board of Directors is supported by two Risk Management Committees in relation to the various risk macro families, each Management Committee has specific areas of responsibility.
+The Board of Directors is supported by two Risk Management Committees in relation to the various risk macro clusters.
+Each risk committee has specific areas of responsibility.

-Regarding external risks, the Enterprise Risk Management department gives support on macroeconomic and country risks by providing regular analysis and setting up econometric tool to gauge potential ramification on the tyre market.
+Regarding external risks, the Enterprise Risk Management department provides support on macroeconomic and geopolitical risks by reviewing key economic data, political election outcomes as well as creating econometric tool to gauge potential ramification for the tyre market.

-The Management Committees avail of the Sustainability and Risk Governance Department (managed by Filippo Bettini) that includes the Risk Officer (Ms.Elena Capra) who coordinates the assessment process and guarantees the on-going monitoring of the Company's and the Group's exposure to the principal risks, while monitoring the effective implementation of the mitigation plans in the individual company departments and organisational units.
+The Risk Management Committees avail of the Sustainability and Risk Governance Department, under which the Chief Risk Officer (CRO) operates.
+The CRO coordinates the risk assessment process, guarantees the on-going monitoring of the Group's exposure to key risks as well as the effective implementation of the mitigation plans.